bcchagas/flux-lab/README.md

 ### Introduction

-In this step-by-step you'll create a local Kubernetes cluster which will host 2 applications: the [Nginx Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/) to handle the incoming connections to the cluster and the [podinfo](https://github.com/stefanprodan/podinfo) application which is a lightweight go web application.
+In this step-by-step you'll create a local Kubernetes cluster which will host 2 applications: the [Nginx Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/) to handle incoming connections to the cluster and the [podinfo](https://github.com/stefanprodan/podinfo) application which is a lightweight go web application.

-The cluster will be installed in a GitOps manner using FluxCD to make sure the definition of the applications in this repo match what is currently running on the cluster.
+The cluster will be installed in a GitOps manner using FluxCD (v2) to make sure application definitions on this repo match what is currently running on the cluster.

 The initial repo structure is as follow: